-- (.)
-Press this button if the entered search text shall be interpreted as a regular expression (Regex). - aA - Press this button if the entered search text is aimed to be case-sensitive.
+(.\) Press this button if the entered search text shall be interpreted as a regular expression (Regex).

 The drop-down list shown in the Advanced mode lets you choose from the text search criteria listed in the table below.
 The search text field should either contain a search string (given phrase) or a regular expression, depending on whether the "Regex" toggle button is enabled or not.
 Optionally you can also enable the "case-sensitive" toggle button that instructs the search engine to mind case sensitivity.